phijack/QResearch/QuantumArxiv/ArxivCatchUp.md

 For Haar-Random unitary oracle, they show it is equivalent to canonical state preparation oracle as resources.

-For Fourier-Sampling circuit oracle,
+For Fourier-Sampling circuit oracle, they use the polynomial method of Beals et al..

 #### My Comments

-Here are some problems from me:

-1. It seems this paper does not really provide any evidence that quantum algorithm can give a better than 2 result in polynomial time.
+Here are some problems from me: It seems this paper does not really provide any evidence that quantum algorithm can give a better than 2 result in polynomial time.
 I am really curious what the exponential query lower bound implies, as it is obviously the quantum supremacy campare the $b$ got by polynomial-time classical and quantum algorithms, so this can provide a separation for classical and quantum algorithms.
 But there is no hardness result for classical query complexity of this problem then how could it be used as a separation?

+I also curious about whether their techniques are novel or not, because it seems they just cite some previous techniques and with some observations then they can get the final result.